 Journal of Research on Libraries and Young Adults Author Guidelines

 The purpose of Journal of Research on Libraries and Young Adults is to enhance the development of theory, research, and practices to support young adult library services.
-Journal of Research on Libraries and Young Adults promotes and publishes high quality original research concerning the informational and developmental needs of young adults; the management, implementation, and evaluation of library services for young adults; and other critical issues relevant to librarians who work with young adults.
-The journal also includes literary and cultural analysis of classic and contemporary writing for young adults.
+Journal of Research on Libraries and Young Adults promotes and publishes high quality original research which supports YALSA's Research Agenda as well as its report, The Future of Library Services for and with Teens: a Call to Action.

 As the scholarly, refereed journal of the Young Adult Library Services Association, Journal of Research on Libraries and Young Adults distributes major research findings worldwide through electronic publication.
-The primary audience for Journal of Research on Libraries and Young Adults includes academics, public librarians, school library media specialists, and secondary school educators who advocate for young adults and strive to support their developmental and educational needs.
+The primary audience for Journal of Research on Libraries and Young Adults includes academics, public and school librarians, library workers, and secondary school educators who advocate for young adults and strive to support their developmental and educational needs.

 Journal of Research on Libraries and Young Adults invites manuscripts that meet the review criteria provided in the manuscript policy.
 Manuscripts may be based on original qualitative or quantitative research, an innovative conceptual framework, or a substantial literature review that opens new areas of inquiry and investigation.
 The journal recognizes the contributions other disciplines make to expanding and enriching theory, research and practice in young adult library services and welcomes manuscripts from them.

 - Original, research-based manuscripts are invited.
+Both academic and action research are welcome.
 Submit only manuscripts that have not been submitted or accepted elsewhere.

 - Check all statements, names, and references for accuracy.